rcsb/mmtf-javascript/README.md

-JavaScript decoder for MMTF files, see [MMTF specification](https://git.rcsb.org/Research/MMTF-Specification).
+JavaScript decoder for MMTF files For a description of the format see [MMTF specification](https://git.rcsb.org/Research/MMTF-Specification/blob/master/spec.md).
+The minified library is available for [download](dist/mmtf-decode.js).

 ## Table of contents